 History is close to the surface in Bath, and this day-long walking tour, with time to stop for lunch, focuses on two highpoints in the city’s timeline: its Roman beginnings and its Georgian heyday.
 The well-preserved Roman Baths offer a window back more than 2,000 years to Roman-occupied Britain.
 At No. 1 Royal Crescent you can see how the fashionable ladies and gentlemen of the Georgian era would have lived, in the end terrace of one of the greatest architectural feats of the age.
-And in a behind-the-scenes tour of Bath Abbey, you can walk in the footsteps of hundreds of years of monks and worshippers.
+And in a behind-the-scenes tour of Bath Abbey, you can walk in the footsteps of hundreds of years of monks and worshipers.

 Your guide meets you at your hotel to escort you to the Roman Baths before they get too busy.
 At this exceptionally well-preserved site, you learn how the Romans made use of the city’s natural thermal waters to create a public bathing area.
 The enormity of the find has given historians detailed insights into Roman culture and daily life.